ejwillemse/BAN313/chapter4.md

 The basic component of bootstrapping is as follows.
 Using the sample data we will do the following:

 1. Sample from the sample data with replacement.
-The number of samples from the samples will be equal to the original sample size.
+The number of samples from the sample will be equal to the original sample size.
-2. Calculate the parameters of interests on the sample of samples.
+2. Calculate the parameters of interest on the sample of samples.
 3. Repeat steps 1 and 2 a large number of times and capture the key parameters of interest each time.
 Each sample from the sample can be considered a simulation, or a bootstrap.
 4. Statistically analyse the distribution of the parameters captured over the multiple runs of step 3.